 Every town has its notable quirks and features that it has accumulated over its lifetime; but not everyone knows the history that you can’t see anymore.
-This week’s post highlights the workhouse of Sherborne that is, thankfully, long gone.
+This week’s post highlights the Bridewell of Sherborne that is, thankfully, long gone.
 Bridewell is an old 16th Century name meaning a prison or reform school.
-More commonly known … Continue reading Sherborne In Detail: The Workhouse
+More commonly known … Continue reading Sherborne In Detail: The Old Bridewell